-The Science Department believes that our subject is a fundamental part of everyday life and is essential to our understanding of the world.
-The overarching intention of Science is to provide students with a rewarding and productive learning experience that leaves them with a lasting, positive view of Science and its contribution to society.
+The Science Department believes that our subject is a fundamental part of everyday life essential to our understanding of the world.
+The overarching intention of Science is to provide students with a rewarding and productive learning experience that leaves them with a lasting positive view of Science and its contribution to society.

 ‘Big Ideas’ interlink topics with Key Stage 3 and 4 programmes of study.
 This Learning Pathway aims to support the development of transferrable life and employability skills.

 How you can support your child’s learning in Science?

 - Question your child on what they have learnt in their Science lessons.
 How does it relate to the real world?